You can now get a Contract Bond right away. For Contract bonds under $100,000, click here

 What are the benefits of a contract surety bond?

-A contract bond is a type of surety bond that guarantees the performance of a contractor or other party to a construction contract.
-Contract bonds are typically required by the owner of a project or the government agency overseeing the project to protect the owner from financial losses due to the contractor’s failure to complete the project or to perform according to the terms of the contract.
+In essence, a contract bond assures the completion of a project by a contractor.
+Contract bonds are typically demanded by the project owner or the government agency supervising to protect the owner from financial losses attributed to the contractor’s inability to fulfill the terms of the contract.

 How do contract bonds work?